Witthaya Laohakul: Coaching career

 In 1988, Laohakul became assistant coach at Gamba Osaka, a founding member of the J League in 1992.

 Returning to Thailand, he took over the Bangkok Bank F.C. and led the club to the first place in the 1996–97 Thailand Soccer League and qualification for the AFC Champions League.
-In 1997, he was be rewarded coach of the year.
+In 1997, he was rewarded coach of the year.

 In 2004, he took over the Chonburi F.C. and next year he led Chonburi to win the Provincial League and promote to the Thai Premier League in the 2006 season.

 Then he returned to Japan where he managed Gainare Tottori, a club from the third-highest division, with the task to lead the club to the J League.

 In 2011 he joined Chonburi again as club manager but at the end of the 2013 Thai Premier League Witthaya resigned from his position to work as technical director.